teoandrew/teoandrew/README.md

 - 👋 Hi, I’m @teoandrew
-- 👀 I’m interested in upskilling myself to grow and serve.
+- 👀 I’m interested in upskilling myself to grow and serve others.
 - 🌱 I’m currently learning computer science in Monash University.
 - 💞️ I’m looking to collaborate on: nothing at the moment.
-Working on personal projects.
+Working on personal beginner/intermediate-level projects.
 - 📫 How to reach me: teoandrewszenray@gmail.com

 <!---